F0lak/dm_open_ref/ref/proc/for/list.md

 +   for (Key \[as Type\], Value in List) Statement
 <!-- -->
 **Args:**
-+   Var+ A variable to sequentially contain each member of the list.
++   Var: A variable to sequentially contain each member of the list.
-+   List+ The list to loop through.
++   List: The list to loop through.
 This defaults to the whole world.
-+   Type+ One or more of area, turf, mob, or obj, ORed together.
++   Type: One or more of area, turf, mob, or obj, ORed together.
 If no type is specified, the declared type of Var will be used to skip over inappropriate elements in the list.
-+   Start+ A starting numeric value.
++   Start: A starting numeric value.
-+   End+ An ending numeric value (inclusive).
++   End: An ending numeric value (inclusive).
-+   Step+ An increment for the numeric value; default is 1.
++   Step: An increment for the numeric value; default is 1.
-+   Key+ A variable to sequentially contain each \"key\" in a key,value pair from an [associative list](/list/assoc)
++   Key: A variable to sequentially contain each \"key\" in a key,value pair from an [associative list](/list/assoc)
-+   Value+ A variable to sequentially contain each associated value in a key,value pair list
++   Value: A variable to sequentially contain each associated value in a key,value pair list
 ### Example: